g8hh/the-tree-of-life/docs/layer-features.md

 - infoboxes: Displays some text in a box that can be shown or hidden.
 [See here for more info.](infoboxes.md)

-- achievementPopups, milestonePopups: **optional**, If true, you get a popup message when you get the achievement/milestone.
+- achievementPopups, milestonePopups: **optional**, If false, disables popup message when you get the achievement/milestone.
+True by default.

 ## Prestige formula features